X

 reading

-blueprints and using electric drills and rivet guns.
-Soon he opened a
+blueprints, using electric drills and rivet guns.
+Soon he opened

 second

 school for Negroes.
-Here is a photograph which may not appear
+Here is a photograph of my father at a

 today,

-but which was in fact quite remarkable during World War II.
+but was in fact quite remarkable during World War II.

 After the war, demand for